Click on Wiseburn's Original School House to see more images.

 Cabrillo was completed in

 In November 2010, Wiseburn voters approved yet another school construction bond for $87 million to build Wiseburn High School.
 This is the first time in California history that an elementary district has approved bonds to build a high school.
-The Environmental Impact Report phase is under way and the district hopes to open Wiseburn High School in 2016.
+The Environmental Impact Report was completed in 2013 and the District hopes to open the new Wiseburn High School in late 2016 or early 2017.

 To complement the strong academic tradition, Wiseburn is an Arts for All District!
 Since 2006, Wiseburn has proudly participated in Arts for All.
 This Los Angeles County-wide initiative is focused on providing high quality arts education for every public school student.
 As a Public School Arts (P.S.
 Arts) District, we believe that the arts are a vital and indispensable part of the comprehensive education of every student.